Today I’d like to share this post, I Can’t Stand You (Please Don’t Leave Me), about the thought process of an abused person.

 “An abuse victim’s thought process is a paradox as her mind waffles between extremes – a simmering resentment toward her abuser juxtaposed against a desperate, if destructive, addiction to him.”
 (Hurt by Love)

-It’s so challenging when you want to be accepted and feel you are worthy and lovable, yet you live with a person who only occasionally allows you to believe those things and then rips it all out from under you in a split second.
+It’s so challenging when you want to be accepted and feel you are worthy and lovable, yet you live with a person who on occasion, allows you to believe those things, and then rips it all out from under you in a split second.

 It becomes a dance of sorts — one, two, three; one, two, three.
 Only it’s much more confusing and often results in your toes being stepped on — hate him, love him; hate him, love him.
 It’s the dance of paradoxical thinking which leaves you spinning with dizziness.

 If you are living with abuse in your life, please know there is something better for you.
 There is help to get out, to stop the crazy-making, and be able to live a truly fulfilling life.